arashnm80/arashnm80.github.io/_posts/2023-10-03-best-way-to-insert-many-images-in-excel.md

 ---
 ## Steps
 1. create a macro-enabled file with `.xlsm` extension
+2. put all your images in a folder called `png` beside the main excel file
-2. create a module and write this vba code in it:
+3. create a module and write this vba code in it:
 ```
 Sub open_hyperlink()
     extension = "png"